amadeus4dev/developer-guides/docs/examples/prototypes.md

 # Prototypes

 ## Available Prototypes

-should we list blogs? or github?
+To be updated